Anza-Azam/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 Explain why line 4 and line 6 output different numbers.
+Answer:
-line 4 has block scope variable and other console.log will print global variable because it would not have access to inner variable
+line 4 has block scope variable and other console.log will print global variable because it would not have access to function variable and function has not been called or assigned.
 ## Question 2

 Take a look at the following code: